databricks/databricks-sql-cli/README.md

 # Introduction

-DBSQLCLI is a command line interface (CLI) for [Databricks SQL](https://databricks.com/product/databricks-sql) that can do auto-completion and syntax highlighting, and is a proud member of the dbcli community.
+Databricks SQL CLI is a command line interface (CLI) for [Databricks SQL](https://databricks.com/product/databricks-sql) that can do auto-completion and syntax highlighting, and is a proud member of the dbcli community.

 ![](./dbsqlcli-demo.gif)